Our Materials

 - Harsh or inhumane treatment is prohibited

-We procure our cotton from Chetna Organic who works with more than 15,000 small and marginal farmers, helping them to improve their livelihood options and to increase the sustainability and profitability of their farming systems.
+and to increase the sustainability and profitability of their farming systems.
 Garments manufactured from Chetna cotton are completely traceable, right down to a specific farmer's field.

 The cotton from Chetna Organic is fair trade certified.
-Producers receive a fairtrade premium on top of a Fairtrade minimum price.
+Producers receive a fairtrade premium on top of a fairtrade minimum price.
 This premium has been used by the Chetna farmers groups to support a number of community-based and social projects.
 A warehouse has been constructed where cotton can be stored until low season when prices are higher.
-Previously, farmers were risking their families' health and safety by storing the cotton in their living spaces, where it could attract various fungi and insects, as well as posing a dangerous fire hazard.
-The premium has also been invested in social projects like starting up a nursery for the children of farm labourers, constructing a women's restroom and improving local sanitation facilities.
+Previously, farmers were risking their families’ health and safety by storing the cotton in their living spaces, where it could attract various fungi and insects, as well as posing a dangerous fire hazard.
+The premium has also been invested in social projects like starting up a nursery for the children of farm labourers, constructing a women’s restroom and improving local sanitation facilities.
 Projects intended to create viable income generating opportunities have also been supported such as the construction of lentil and rice mills, a bio-fertilizer unit and the purchase of a tractor and cattle.